Introduction

 • 0 - Not CHP

-Primary Rd PRIMARY_RD The road the crash occurred on
+Primary Rd PRIMARY_RD The name of roadway on which the crash occurred

 • N - North